JackSzwergold/Writing/memories/Playing on the Beach and Finding a Weird Hatch Under the Boardwalk.md

 He moved towards us and simply repeatedly said, “Please… Please…” as he closed the hatch and shooed us away from it.

+As we emerged from the area under the boardwalk the sun was brighter, but it was still cloudy.
+We stood back and watched as the guy came out from under the boardwalk, shot us a big smile and say, “No!
+Don’t go!” as he climbed up the stairs and back up to the boardwalk itself.

+Meeting him on the boardwalk were a few other guys who looked like him.
+One of them a bit cleaner, and a bit slicker.
+They all looked us over but clear

 ***

 *Playing on the Beach and Finding a Weird Hatch Under the Boardwalk (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*